pytorch/glow/docs/AOT.md

 ### Convert models

-The Glow compiler currently has support only for Caffe2 and ONNX model formats.
+The Glow compiler currently has support only for Caffe2, ONNX and TensorFlowLite model formats.
 Since a lot of popular models are available in other formats, for example TensorFlow, it is useful to have tools to convert models between different formats.
 The most used tools for format conversion are:
 - [MMdnn](https://github.com/Microsoft/MMdnn)